hannesm/platform-blog/Signing-the-opam-repository.md

 Handle the new formats for checksums and non-repackaged archives.

-Allow a per-repository security threshold (_e.g._ allow all, allow only signed packages, allow only packages signed by a verified key, allow only packages signed by their verified developer).
+Allow a per-repository security threshold (_e.g._ allow all, allow only signed packages).
 It should be easy but explicit to add a local network, unsigned repository.
 Backends other than git won't be signed anyway (local, rsync...).

 ### opam-publish